 Ever wondered what’s behind the distinct aroma found in your CBD and hemp oil?
 It’s all down to some fascinating molecules called terpenes, and we at Spirit of Hemp are massive fans.
-Research shows terpenes have therapeutic actions in their own rights, so when combined with CBD, they pack a pretty powerful, health-boosting punch.
 That’s why we’re dedicating this Terpenes #101 blog post to the most abundantly found terpenes in our Spirit of Hemp Full Spectrum CBD oils.

 What are Terpenes?

 If you have ever had an aromatherapy massage, you’ll have noticed how the therapist mixes up a unique selection of essential oils designed to calm your mind and boost vitality.
 We’re talking lavender, neroli, eucalyptus, clove, rosemary; the list goes on and on.
 All these essential oils contain terpenes which are responsible for their unique aromas.
 In lavender you’ll find linalool, in neroli, limonene, eucalyptus is abundant in pinene, and clove, beta-caryophyllene.
 And guess what, these terpenes can all be found in hemp.

 Plants use terpenes as a way of repelling insects.
 However, in what seems to be an amazing miracle of nature, substances that are poison to creepy crawlies, are health-boosting to humans.

 There are approximately 200 terpenes in hemp and cannabis, and like cannabinoids, they are found in the sticky trichomes located in hemp’s buds and flowers.